Protip: Evacuate target's ballistic trajectory before execution.

 - In the Stargate SG-1 episode "48 Hours", Teal'c takes down an al'kesh bomber by shooting the cockpit.
 With the gun from a Death Glider.
 As the bomber was manned by his much-hated enemy Tanith, Teal'c was quite satisfied with himself.

-- In Love/Hate, this appears to be Darren's speciality, as he's done it twice over the course of the series and one of those was a Boom, Headshot.
+- In Love/Hate, this appears to be Darren's specialty, as he's done it twice over the course of the series and one of those was a Boom, Headshot.
 With a pistol.

 - In the Gorillaz clip for "On Melancholy Hill", Noodle manages to hit the cockpit of one of the pirate planes attacking her cruise ship with her machine gun, sending it crashing into the sea.